Agile SDLC: Skyrocketing Your Project with Agile Principles

 Everyone knows that proper planning gets you halfway to success.
 The IT sphere is no exception, as planning forms the basis for software development and directly influences the quality of the final project.
 This is why the software development life cycle is so important.

 The software development life cycle, also called the application development life cycle, defines how the development process is built within a project or a whole company.
-The SDLC is also called a framework for planning, development, testing, control, and delivery of software.
+The SDLC is also called a framework for planning, development, testing, control, and delivery of provided software development services.
 When SDLC is applied, it is easy to find out what stage the team is on, what resources are required, and what phase is next.

 Any software development life cycle is comprised of several phases.
 Traditionally, the six product development life cycle stages are as follows: